|

 In order to determine

-developed a graphical model of a firm.
-This model shows the physical
+been developed a graphical model of a firm.
+This model shows the physical relationship

-relationship between fundamental principles of bookkee- ping, operating
+between fundamental principles of bookkee- ping, operating statements and

-statements and managerial economics.
-The model is the structural basis of
+managerial economics.
+The model is the structural basis of the

 The analytical